andreiosypov/andreiosypov.github.io/README.md

 Vue is the framework that the site currently runs in.
 This framework was chosen due to my work experience with it at Brazen Animation.

-The site previously ran on React due to my experience with it at Xrathus Inc., but I have enjoyed using Vue more than React.
+The [previous site](https://github.com/andreiosypov/andreiosypov.github.io-React) ran on React due to my experience with it at Xrathus Inc., but I have enjoyed using Vue more than React.
 I will go into more details on my dev blog as to why I think so.

 ## Dev Goals